Wood Garage Doors

 Maintaining the Beauty of Wood Garage Doors

 Real wood garage doors are beautiful and can last many years.
-However, they do require more maintenance attention than other materials such as steel or faux wood.
+However, they do require more maintenance and up-keep than other materials such as steel or faux wood.

 Seasonal Care and Regular Maintenance Schedule